Treatment for Macular Degeneration

 Age-related macular degeneration (AMD) is a chronic eye disease associated with aging.
-The disease causes the deterioration or the break down of the macula, resulting in the loss of sharp, central vision.
+The disease causes the deterioration or the breakdown of the macula, resulting in the loss of sharp, central vision.
 AMD is the leading cause of blindness in Americans age 65 and older.
 However, early detection can go a long way toward preventing vision loss if you are at risk of developing AMD.

 Although the exact cause of macular degeneration is unknown, several studies have shown that the following are risk factors for developing AMD: